(Effective 7 September 2023)

 - Approve the Annual Operational Internal Audit Plan, ensuring that it is risk focused and covers any areas warranting specific attention by the BARC and that the plan makes provision for appropriate co‐ordination with the external auditor.

-- Periodically review the Internal Audit Charter and the effectiveness, performance, structure and resourcing of internal audit.
+- Regularly review the Internal Audit Charter and the effectiveness, performance structure and resourcing of internal audit.

 - Meet separately with the Internal Auditor to discuss any matters in camera privately, as required.

-- Ratify the appointment and termination of the Executive Manager, Audit.
+- On recommendation from management, ratify the appointment and termination of the Manager, Internal Audit.

-- Review the external auditor’s proposed financial statements audit scope and audit approach, including materiality, for the current year in the light of CSIRO's circumstances and changes in regulatory and other requirements.
+- Review the external auditor’s proposed financial statements audit scope and audit approach, including materiality, for the current year.

 - Review and discuss significant findings and recommendations made by the external auditor on a timely basis and require that management respond promptly to recommendations made by the external auditors.